 This framework sets out how our aged care system can meet the diverse needs of all older Australians.
 It includes action plans for government, aged care providers and consumers.
 It also provides resources to help providers meet the goals of the framework.

-Aged Care Financial Monitoring and Business Assistance helps approved residential and home care providers understand and address major financial risks.
-This helps maintain a viable aged care sector that delivers high-quality care to older Australians.
+Aged Care Financial Monitoring and Business Assistance helps approved residential providers understand and address major financial risks.
+We are committed to working with providers to deliver safe, sustainable and high-quality residential care for senior Australians.

 This grant provided funding for aged care service providers in regional, rural and remote areas to help improve infrastructure.
 Grants of up to $500,000 per aged care service were available.
 This grant is now closed for applications.
 Find out the common reasons why applications were not successful.

-This measure is testing different ways of helping people to understand and engage with the aged care system.
-It will inform decisions about how to best support people to navigate aged care.
+This measure is trialling different ways of helping people understand and engage with the aged care system.
+It will help us decide the best way to support people to navigate aged care.